element39/yttria/docs/ROADMAP.md

 ```

 ## status report
-> last updated: 17/7/2025 (dd/mm/yyyy)
+> last updated: 22/7/2025 (dd/mm/yyyy)

-yttria is currently in early development, with the lexer and parser being mostly complete, the typechecker is almost fully implemented, and codegen is partially implemented.
+yttria is still in early development; lexer and parser are nearly finished, typechecker is close to complete, and codegen supports core features but advanced features are still in progress.